 ‘Can’t,’ I say, trying not to hyperventilate.
 ‘Not till two o’clock.’
 Hell, I thought, I don’t want to be is teacher.
 I had an apprenticeship in mind.

 I introduce him to Berth, and he produces his ‘I’m bookmarking you for further reference’ smile.
 His mouth curves upwards under a fleshy nose and does something drastic to my insides.
-But even as my heart does a two-step in double-time, I can’t help wondering if he’s sizing her up as the next Deb.
+Even though I know he’s sizing her up as the next Deb, my heart does a two-step in double-time,

 ‘You can cover for Annie, can’t you?
 Only I’ve brought chicken and champagne.’